Adoptions With Love Blog

 Banned, except for life endangerment.

-Banned after the 6-week mark with exception of life endangerment and medical emergencies.
+Banned, with the exception of life endangerment and medical emergencies.

 Banned after the 18-week mark with exception of life endangerment, medical emergencies, lethal fetal anomaly, rape and incest.

-Legal for now until the third trimester, with exceptions of life endangerment and medical emergencies.
+Legal until the third trimester, with exceptions of life endangerment and medical emergencies.

-Banned after the 22-week mark with exception of life endangerment and medical emergencies.
+Banned with exceptions of rape (before 14 weeks), life endangerment and medical emergencies.

 Please note that laws are constantly changing and new restrictions are emerging.
 While we aim to provide the most up-to-date abortion law news, please do not hesitate to reach out for further information.
 You may always call Adoptions With Love at any time for information and guidance.
 For the most updated information regarding abortion laws in your state, you may also contact your state governor’s office.